rob-balfre/svelte-select/README.md

 <Select loadOptions={examplePromise} />
 ```

-### Change where List gets appended
+### Change where list gets appended

-By default List gets appended to the `document.body`.
+By default list gets appended to the `document.body`.
 For most use-cases this is fine.
 If you want more control then supply a `appendListTarget` Element

 ```html
 <script>